christiankay/SDC_projects_P4_advanced_lane_finding/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-I used a second order polynomal to fit left and right lane lines seperately.
-To find sufficiant fit points, the pipeline explained above was applied to get a warped binary image of possible lane line points.
-Based on that binary histogram evaluation and sliding windows were used to determine which points in the binary image belong to the lane lines. (file 'lane_finder', line 89 to 208)
+I used a second order polynomial to fit left and right lane lines seperately.
+To find sufficiant fit points, the pipeline explained above was used to get a warped binary image of possible lane line points.
+Based on that binary histogram evaluation and sliding windows were used to determine which points in the binary image belong to possible lane lines. (file 'lane_finder', line 89 to 208)

 ![alt text][image5]

 Once the lane were found and a sufficiant fit (fit score evaluation can be found in line 373 to 417) was applied, the function 'scan_rows_near_fit()' in 'lane_finder.py' was called to only search for new points in the area close to the last fit (margin = 150 pixels).
-This area is marked (green) in the following image while the last fits (left and right) are represented by the white lines:
+This area is marked (green) in the following image while the last fits (left and right) are represented by white lines:

 ![alt text][image6]

-In line 473 through 535 the (method 'main_test()') the pipeline decision making is coded.
+In line 473 through 535 (method 'main_test()') the pipeline decision making is coded.
 First a if statement decides whether 'sliding_windows() or "searching for lane point near last fit" is used.
-For every fit pair a score based on 1. residuals 2. slope and bend and 3. number of lane points is calculated.
-A lane fit will only be added to the list of last 10 lane fits if the current score is not less than 50% of the median score of 10 last lane fits.
+For every fit pair a score based on 1. residuals 2. slope and bend and 3. number of lane points used for the fit is calculated.
+A lane fit will only be added to the list of last 10 lane fits if the current score is not less than 50% of the median score of last 10 lane fits.
 Curvature, center offset and lane drawing is baesed on the mean of 10 last sufficiant lane line fits.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.